Montgomery mom charged in deaths of her two kids

 A 36-year-old mother from Montgomery has been charged with murder in the deaths of her 7-year-old daughter and 10-month-old son.

-Chou was being be held at the Somerset County Jail pending a bail detention hearing following a medical clearance from an area hospital, authorities said.
+Chou was held Tuesday at the Somerset County Jail pending a bail detention hearing following a medical clearance from an area hospital, authorities said.

-According to Robertson, at about 7:41 a.m.
-Tuesday Hillsborough police responded to a 911 call of a disabled vehicle off the roadway along Mountain View Road.
+According to Robertson, at 7:41 a.m.
+Tuesday Hillsborough police responded to a 911 call of a disabled vehicle off Mountain View Road.

-When police responded, they met with the driver, Chou, and spotted the two children secured in a booster seat and a baby seat in the vehicle's back seat, according to authorities.
+When police arrived, they met with the driver, Chou, and spotted the two children secured in a booster seat and a baby seat in the vehicle's back seat, according to authorities.

 The children were bound and restrained, had no vital signs and were pronounced dead at the scene, authorities said.

-Note: UPDATE: Montgomery mom charged with murdering kids planned killings for a week, affidavit says UPDATE: Montgomery mom charged in deaths of two kids due in court next week